Giorgio da Gubbio

 In 1498 Giorgio obtained from Guidobaldo da Montefeltro, duke of Urbino, the privileges and immunities of citizenship of Gubbio.
 In 1519, when Giorgio's privileges were renewed in a brief from Pope Leo X, he was described as "an excellent master in the art of maiolica... whose work brings honor to the city, lord and people of Gubbio in all the nations to which the pottery of his workshop is exported, as well as great income in customs dues."

 Salimbene and for a time another brother named Giovanni also collaborated in the business, but Giorgio was clearly the controlling force.
 Salimbene died in 1523, but "Maestro Giorgio delle maioliche," as he was known, continued to run a successful business with his sons Vincenzo ("Maestro Cencio") and Ubaldo.
 In 1538 Vincenzo took a lease on the workshop of the recently deceased Nicola di Gabriele in Urbino, and he apparently remained resident in the city until about 1546; what he was doing there is not known, but he may possibly have been running a luster business.
 No piece marked with Giorgio's name or initials is known after 1541.
 He handed over control of the business to his sons in 1546 and died in 1555.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Darcel, Alfred.
 Musée de la renaissance: Notice des fayences peintes italiennes, hispano-moresques et françaises.
 Paris, 1864: 263-276.